jamesrwilliams/personal-site/src/posts/2020/2020-04-22-my-first-pc-build.md

 ## Next Upgrades

-Probably not wise that I'm overclocking with a stock CPU cooler, I'll be looking into an after market one soon.
-I've been looking at some all-in-one liquid coolers, but these might be a little overkill for my current setup and usage.
+Probably not wise that I'm overclocking with a stock CPU cooler, I'll be looking into an after market one soon, potentially going to go for an all-in-one liquid cooler, but these might be a little overkill for my current setup and usage.
 One thing I am certainly going to buy soon is another SSD for games.
 My poor M.2 boot drive is under way too much usage with Steam games at the moment.